-Employees must not do any work in a manner that will jeopardize their own safety or the safety of others.
+(a) Employees must not perform any work in a manner that will jeopardize their own safety or the safety of others.
 They must know that appliances, tools, supplies, and facilities used in performing their duties are in proper condition.
 If not, they must have them repaired or replaced before using them.
 It is the duty of every employee to examine them to determine their condition.

-Employees must not make repeated attempts to operate tools, equipment, or appliances (e.g. switches, derails, handbrakes, cut levers, bleed rods, doors, brake sticks, etc.) that cannot be operated with a normal level of exertion or otherwise are not in proper working order.
-Such repeated attempts must be avoided.
+- (b) Employees must not make repeated attempts to operate tools, equipment, or appliances (e.g. switches, derails, handbrakes, cut levers, bleed rods, doors, brake sticks, etc.) that cannot be operated with a normal level of exertion or otherwise are not in proper working order.
+Such repeated attempts must be avoided. - (c) Scuffling, horseplay, practical jokes, and conduct of a similar nature while on duty or on Company property are prohibited.

-911. Care of Property
+911. Care of Company Property

-- [1] In case of danger to, loss of, or damage to railroad property by fire, theft, or other causes, employees must immediately notify the proper authority and join forces to protect the Company's interest. - [2] Unauthorized possession, removal, or disposal of any material from railroad property or property served by the railroad is prohibited. - [3] All articles of value found on railroad property must be cared for and promptly reported to the proper authority. - [4] Employees are prohibited from disposing of non-railroad/ home generated trash or garbage in company containers.
+- (a) In case of danger to, loss of, or damage to railroad property by fire, theft, or other causes, employees must immediately notify the proper authority and join forces to protect the Company's interest. - (b) Unauthorized possession, removal, or disposal of any material from railroad property or property served by the railroad is prohibited. - (c) All articles of value found on railroad property must be cared for and promptly reported to the proper authority. - (d) Employees are prohibited from disposing of non-railroad/ home generated trash or garbage in company containers. - (e) Employees must keep premises subject to their control neat and clean.
+Buildings, facilities and equipment must not be defaced. - (f) Only authorized material may be posted. - (g) Employees must exercise care and economy in the use of railroad property, and when leaving the service, or upon demand by proper authority, must return in good order all property assigned them or entrusted to their care.